evolvesecurity/CPTM/README.md

   instance, a vulnerability on a public-facing system leading to remote code execution would be high risk and tested/exploited as soon as possible, whereas a minor misconfiguration deep inside the network might be scheduled for later analysis.
-This risk-based approach ensures the continuous testing efforts are always directed at reducing the highest risks first, which is critical given the ongoing nature – you can’t exploit everything at once continuously; there’s still an order of operations, just over a longer term.
+Utilizing sources such as the KEV (Known Exploited Vulnerabilities) Catalog and EPSS (Exploit Prediction Scoring System) can assist in understanding what vulnerabilities are actively being exploited and the probability of exploitation.
+This risk-based approach ensures the continuous testing efforts are always directed at reducing the highest risks first, which is critical given the ongoing nature – you can’t exploit everything at once continuously;
+  there’s still an order of operations, just over a longer term.
 Many organizations tie this process into their risk management framework, so CPTM findings feed into the overall enterprise risk register continuously.

 - **Test Plan Formulation:** Based on the threat model, the team formulates a testing plan (which is continually refreshed).
 This